AndrewRathbun/DFIRMindMaps/Artifacts/Windows/RDP_Authentication_Artifacts/README.md

 ![RDPDFIRMINDMAP](./RDP_DFIR.png)

-This Maindmap represents different artifacts related to RDP authentication with NLA enabled or disabled to help collect and analyze forensic artifacts during DFIR engagments
+This Mindmap represents different artifacts related to RDP authentication with NLA enabled or disabled to help collect and analyze forensic artifacts during DFIR engagments

 ## Editing/Improving this Mind Map